YashBansod/Operations-Research/Networks_and_Integer_Programming/README.md

 [X, fval] = intlinprog(f, [1 2 3 4], A, B, Aeq, Beq, lb, ub);
 ```
 LP:                Optimal objective value is 33600.000000.
-Optimal solution found.

-Intlinprog stopped at the root node because the objective value is within a gap tolerance of the optimal value, options.
-AbsoluteGapTolerance = 0 (the default value).
-The intcon variables are integer within tolerance, options.IntegerTolerance = 1e-05 (the default value).

 ### Print the computation results